 For Earth Day 2020 we wanted to find out more about some of our startups who are helping drive change in behaviour, improve sustainability and make the world a better place to live.
-First up, we meet Lizzie Carr, founder of Plastic Patrol.
+First up, we meet Lizzie Carr, founder of Planet Patrol.

 Tell us about your start up, and why you started

-Over the last few years Plastic Patrol has grown globally and we run activity based clean ups across UK, Europe, USA and South America.
+Over the last few years Planet Patrol has grown globally and we run activity based clean ups across UK, Europe, USA and South America.
 More than 15,000 volunteers have supported our efforts in 82 countries round the world helping to gather more than 300,000 examples of litter logged in the app.

 What are the biggest environmental challenges facing businesses today?